As Fast As Possible

 Well, that depends on your budget and on what graphics card you have or plan to get.

-While FreeSync 2 won’t be available in budget monitors for a while, G-SYNC HDR is explicitly aimed at the high-end displays which thereby makes FreeSync 2 monitors a great mid-range option.
+While FreeSync 2 won’t be available in budget monitors for a while, G-SYNC HDR is explicitly aimed at the high-end displays whereas FreeSync 2 monitors as great mid-range option.